Event

 Opioids

-Safe and stable housing is critical to recovery from alcohol and drug use disorders, and recovery housing represents a unique, innovative way to ensure that individuals in recovery have access to housing that facilitates recovery from addiction to alcohol and other drugs.
+Safe and stable housing is critical to recovery from alcohol and drug use disorders.
+Recovery housing represents a unique, innovative way to ensure that individuals in recovery have access to housing that facilitates recovery from addiction to alcohol and other drugs.
 However, people who use medication for opioid use disorder (MOUD) face a number of obstacles in accessing recovery housing, while providers experience challenges in addressing the needs of individuals receiving MOUD.

 The NIDA-funded Infrastructure for Studying Treatment & Addiction Recovery Residences (I-STARR) project addresses these obstacles and challenges.
 Launched by PHI’s Alcohol Research Group and partners, the project offers funding, training, and mentorship for investigators new to recovery housing research to conduct small research projects in this general area.
 Learn more on the I-STARR website.